ChrisCummins/msc-thesis/docs/Log.md

 [7] M. Steuwer and S. Gorlatch, “High-level Programming for Medical Imaging on Multi-GPU Systems Using the SkelCL Library,” Procedia Comput.
 Sci., vol. 18, pp. 749–758, Jan.
 2013.

+## Friday 20th

+Bosch, R., & Trick, M. (2005).
+Integer Programming.
+In Search methodologies (pp. 69–95).
+Springer:

+> In a linear program, there are variables, constraints, and an
+> objective function.
+The variables, or decisions, take on numerical
+> values.
+Constraints are used to limit the values to a feasible
+> region.
+These constraints must be linear in the decision
+> variables.
+The objective function then defines which particu- lar
+> assignment of feasible values to the variables is optimal: it is the
+> one that maximizes (or minimizes, depending on the type of the
+> objective) the objec- tive function.
+The objective function must
+> also be linear in the variables.
+>
+> ...
+>
+> Integer programming adds additional constraints to linear
+> programming.
+An integer program begins with a linear program, and
+> adds the requirement that some or all of the variables take on
+> integer values.
+This seemingly innocu- ous change greatly increases
+> the number of problems that can be modeled, but also makes the
+> models more difficult to solve.

+**Fourier–Motzkin elimination** - An algorithm for eliminating variables from a system of linear inequalities.